ulissigroup/active_motif_ORR/README.md

 # docs_Uranium_attached
 - Using the notebooks, I generated "docs" containing surface information such as miller index, mpid and shift values.
 Uranium atom has been added at the top site of isolated sites.
 - These structures can be used to generate O* adsorbed (by replacing U with O), OOH* adosrbed surfaces (by replacing U with O and add OH on that O), or bare surfaces (by removing U).
 More details can be found in "04_isolated_sites.ipynb".

+# o_ooh_trajectories
+- Genreated trajectories of O* and OOH* adsorbed surfaces using "04_isolated_sites.ipynb".
+- All calcualtions are being performed in Arjuna (last update: Jan 21 th, 2020)
+- Seoin will analyze and upload DFT data once completed.